Asilve/ctf-writeups/picoctf/general_skills.md

 #### Solution
 The first file I tried to execute (Static) gave me a hint to try the other file.
 I executed the second file (ltdis.sh) and I was given a hint to run it again, but with a file as a parameter.
 I ran it again with Static and it created a text file.
 Inside this file was a lot of text / lines, So I used grep to find the flag.

+## Nice netcat...
+(Easy)
+#### Description
+There is a nice program that you can talk to by using this command in a shell

+#### Thought process / Solution
+I knew I needed to connect to the server via netcat, and then follow some instructions.
+I connected and I was given a sequence of numbers, So it seemed obvious that I needed to convert this sequence into text format.
+I Thought hexadecimal or ASCII was the way to go, So I tried both.
+The flag was provided when I converted the numbers to ASCII.